vishalpawarR/css-flexbox/README.md

 - he `header` and `footer` in the tweet embed example have child items that could be arranged as rows using the `flex-direction` property.
 This tells CSS to align the children horizontally.

 - Add the CSS property `flex-direction` to both the `header` and `footer` and set the value to row.

+## 5 - Use the flex-direction Property to Make a Column :

+The last two challenges used the `flex-direction` property set to `row`.
+This property can also create a column by vertically stacking the children of a flex container.

+Add the CSS property `flex-direction` to the `#box-container` element, and give it a value of `column`.